What is the Proper Aspirin Dosage for Dogs?

 What Does Aspirin Poisoning In Dogs Look Like?

 Unfortunately, dogs can suffer from aspirin poisoning.
 It may happen if dogs get into aspirin or other salicylate-containing products in your house and take in too large a dose.
 It may be you giving too large a dose.
 It could come from a single incident or repeated dosing for something like osteoarthritis.
+Either way you take it, the options and scenarios are numerous, and once the deed happens, you should know the symptoms to look for and how to prevent the worst from happening.

 As we’ve said, if your dog has other medical conditions like clotting disorders, liver or kidney disease, that may put them at greater risk of aspirin poisoning.
 Particularly if your dog is already taking steroids or other NSAIDS.